PHPOffice/PHPWord/README.md

 /* Note: we skip RTF, because it's not XML-based and requires a different example. */ /* Note: we skip PDF, because "HTML-to-PDF" approach is used to create PDF documents. */
 ```
-:warning: Escape any string you pass to HTML document, otherwise it may get broken.

 More examples are provided in the [samples folder](samples/).
 You can also read the [Developers' Documentation](http://phpword.readthedocs.org/) and the [API Documentation](http://phpoffice.github.io/PHPWord/docs/master/) for more detail.